miguelmartin75/cxb/docs/DEVELOPMENT.md

 ## CI/CD

-The project includes GitHub Actions workflows that:
+NixOS is used for the CI, which enables debugging the CI easier.
+See [.github/workflows/ci.yml](../.github/workflows/ci.yml) and [scripts/ci/](../scripts/ci)

+Steps performed on CI:
-- Check code formatting on pull requests
+- Format code
-- Build and test the project on multiple configurations (e.g. Debug/Release)
-- Run on both pushes to main and PRs
+- Run tests across x86_64, aarch64 on MacOS and Linux (Ubuntu)

-All pull requests must pass formatting checks and tests before merging.